pedesen/node-red-contrib-braumeister/README.md

 ![recipes node](docs/node-recipes.png)

 This node does an HTTP request to the Braumeisters `/rz.txt` file.

-So far this returns a list of recipe strings, which look like this:
+The response is an array of csv-like strings:

 ```
 [